gianniosgeorgios/Robotics-II-Intelligent-Robotic-Systems/Project 1/README.md

 This became easier using matlab code `Jacobian.m`

+The kinematic analysis (Jacobian & Homogeneous Transformation Matrices computation) has been inluded to `kinematics.py` file.
+This code is usefull for `controller.py`,which is responsible for Path Planning and Two Different Tasks.

 ### Step 3: Path Planning

 We define a 3rd order polynomial that describes the position of end efector each time, according to standards.
 The movement breaks to two tasks